shawnhuyiwen/pulse/docs/Methodology/CircuitMethodology.md

 @endhtmlonly
 <br>

-The Circuit Solver is equipped to use all of the element types given in the second column of Table 2.
-All three passive element types (resistor, capacitor, and inductor) have a polarized element modeling option.
-When active, polarized elements will short the circuit when the target node voltage becomes greater than that of the source node.
-This allows the user to model electrolytic capacitors and further ensures fluid will not be added to hydraulic systems if compliances switch polarity.

 ### Black Box Implementation

-Black box elements have been designed in the circuit solver to allow for interfacing with external software or higher figelity models.
-These 0D black boxes have no knowledge of the internal workings of the element, but instead act as a control volume with boundary conditions.
-The same source/target terminology is used as with all other circuit elements, where the nodes act as the ports of the internal network.
-The two (source and target) boundary potentials, two (source and target) boudnary fluxes, two (source and target) boundary fluxes, and one internal (middle) potential can be optionally imposed externally in any combination.
+Black box components have been designed in the circuit solver to allow for interfacing with external software or higher fidelity models.
+These 0-D black boxes have no knowledge of the internal workings of the component, but instead, act as a control volume with boundary conditions.
+The same source/target terminology is used as with all other circuit components, where the nodes act as the ports of the internal network.
+The two boundary potentials (source and target), two boundary fluxes (source and target), and one internal potential (middle) can be optionally imposed externally in any combination.
 All properties that are not imposed will be solved and set each time-step.
-Figure 4 shows the black box properties used by the solver.
+Figure 3 shows the black box properties used by the solver.

 @htmlonly
 <center><a href="./Images/Circuit/BlackBoxDescription.png"><img src="./Images/Circuit/BlackBoxDescription.png" style="width:45%;"></a></center>
 @endhtmlonly
 <center>
-<i>Figure 4.
+<i>Figure 3.
 The black box element is solved as if it contains three nodes and two paths to allow for setting boundary potentials and fluxes as well as holding a quantity.</i>
 </center><br>

-Internally, black box element imposed properties are applied in the circuit solver as potential or flux sources.
+Internally, black box component imposed properties are applied in the circuit solver as potential or flux sources.
 A phantom path to ground is used for imposed potentials to determine the flow into/out of the black box.
 The internal/middle node is either explicitly set with an externally imposed potential value or calculated as the average of the source and target boundary potentials.
-Note that while the quantity value for black box can be imposed, it does not currently updated for source and target flux mismatches.
-Record keeping must be done externally if mass that is stored in the black box should be conserved.
-Optionally, mass can be added or removed from the circuit by changing the quantity on the internal/middle node.

 Black box compartments and links can be added to transport graphs for substance calculations the same as with any other circuit elements (see @ref SubstanceTransportMethodology).

 ### Data Model Implementation

-Our mathematical approach to solving circuits is relatively straightforward, but our CDM implementation and integration with physiological models is novel.
+Our CDM implementation and integration with physiological models is novel.
 We implemented the Circuit Solver to use generic terms that are not specific to any one model type (see Table 1).
 Conversions to base units for each model are done in the background using the CDM unit conversion functionality.
 These base units